vertexproject/synapse/docs/synapse/devguides/devops_docker.rst

 Synapse Docker Images
 =====================

-There are several docker images published for Synapse that can directly used for testing and deployment.
+There are several docker images published for Synapse that can be directly used for testing and deployment.
 By default, the images use Python 3.8.

 .. note::
     Vertex does **not** publish a ``latest`` tag for any of our Docker repositories.
-Vertex uses Docker tags based on git branch names, git release tags, and dynamic Docker tags to that track the latest tagged release.
+Vertex uses Docker tags based on git branch names, git release tags, and dynamic Docker tags that track the latest tagged release.

 Application Specific Images
 ---------------------------
 The application specific images contain entry point scripts which launch their respective Synapse application Cells from the ``/vertex/storage`` directory.
-The details for these images can be found on Dockehub:
+The details for these images can be found on Dockerhub:

 - `Aha <https://hub.docker.com/repository/docker/vertexproject/synapse-aha>`_
 - `Axon <https://hub.docker.com/repository/docker/vertexproject/synapse-axon>`_